JonathanCrossland/multichain/README.md

 # LucidOcean.MultiChain Assembly

-The library is a wrapper for multichain_cli JSON RPC.
+The library is an unofficial wrapper for multichain_cli JSON RPC.
 Follow these instructions to create your own chain. https://www.multichain.com/developers/creating-connecting/